 Hence, Google might like to craft a wearable that not works high-tech but also packs equivalent looks.
 Most people that are to expense a good amount to get a new flagship smartwatch would definitely look forward to the design.

 Though there are smartwatches available with a great IP certification, the number of such gadgets is still low.
 Most smartwatches available today are available with some level of resistance to dust and water, not a high level of waterproofing.

 The Google Pixel Watch could be expected to have excellent waterproofing, IP67 or IP68.
 A highly waterproof Pixel Watch will not only sound cool but will also come in handy when it comes to tracking workouts while working out inside the waters.

 Apple Watch 3 and Garmin Forerunner 935 are two of the most loaded smartwatches available in the market right now.
 In addition to supporting an excellent design, these gadgets come with a galore of high-end features.

 As a flagship device, one can expect Google Pixel Watch to match up with the league leaders of the smartwatch segment in terms of first-rate fitness features.
-A precise GPS, ability to tune-in to your favorite music, and a highly reliable heart rate tracker might be few of those.
+A precise GPS, the ability to tune in to your favorite music, and a highly reliable heart rate tracker might be a few of those.

 In-screen Fingerprint Scanner